System Updates (Plesk for Linux only)

 The System Updates tool does not install updates of Plesk packages.
 Use Plesk Installer for this purpose.
 For instructions about updating Plesk, refer to Plesk Updates.

-Important: If any issues occur during the updating, try to resolve them by using the operating system means.
+Warning: If any issues occur during the updating, try to resolve them by using the operating system means.
 The System Updates tool is only a front end for your system packages manager, such as yum or apt, so the issues are most probably related to the system packages manager.

 Starting to Use the System Updates Tool